Christian Forgiveness How To

 Forgiveness is a verb, an action.
 It is a legal transfer in God’s courtroom.
 Feelings are not instantly gone.
 They may remain, they may fade away, and they may change.
 Continuing to have feelings does not mean you did not forgive.
 If you made the choice to obey God in forgiveness, wrote the invoice, took it to God in prayer and transferred it to Him; you forgave.
 It has often been said that when you still feel emotional, you have not forgiven.
 I disagree, a sad event is a sad event.
 I would think that Jesus stays emotional about what He did on the cross.
 He intentionally carries the scars of forgiveness as a remembrance and a sign to us of His love for us.
 In the last supper, His words were to “do this in remembrance of Me”.
 Forgiveness is a big deal, a life changing deal.
 For-me-give.

 When I was learning to forgive in this way, I looked for opportunities to practice this.
 I wanted it become habit in my life.
 In each day, I was aware of even the smallest of offenses against me.
 In my mind I wrote invoices and took them to God.
 It only took a minute for each offense.
-I wrote invoices for drivers that passed me too fast or cut me off or sat at a green light.
+I wrote invoices for drivers that passed me too fast or cut me off or sat at a green light in front of me.
 Invoices were transferred for people in the store who were in my way or failed to acknowledge they were taking up the whole aisle.
 I forgave all the sales callers for interrupting my day.
 I forgave my kids for whining or complaining or leaving their toys in the middle of the floor.
 (Yes, they still had to pick them up.)
 I practiced and practiced until in the moment I felt any offense, my mind immediately went to invoice writing.
 This was the experience I needed before I tried to apply this forgiveness to the hard people in my life.
 Those were not quickly written invoices in my head.
 Those took hours with paper and pen and tears.
 Upon completion of the invoices, I read them aloud to God and then destroyed the paper.

 For-me-give.
 Using this model to forgive is for the forgiver.
 There is not a requirement or even a need to share the invoice with the offender.
 We do not have to tell the person we forgave.
 We never have to see or speak to the person again.
 The offender may not even be alive any longer.
-Discussion of forgiveness are a part of reconciliation, not forgiveness.
+Discussions of forgiveness are a part of reconciliation, not forgiveness.
 Reconciliation involves both people.
 Forgiveness involves only one.

 I pray this is of help to you.
 Be more than a conqueror.